Arkhamfan69/Mickey-Speedrun-Tool/README.md

 ## Release

-This project is currently ready for a `v1.0` release.
+This project is currently in `v1.0` release.

-## License

-Add your preferred license here.